rahulrai-in/thecloudblog/tcb/content/post/Count Online Users with Azure SignalR Service/index.md

 comment_id: 9ae393e0-111c-47f2-84ea-cc62e4e588d0
 ---

+> **September 28, 2020**: I have updated the code sample to .NET Core 3.1 and updated the article to reflect the changes as well.
+Enjoy!

 I have been following Dino Esposito's SignalR series from the last few MSDN Magazine editions.
 In the [May edition of the Magazine](https://msdn.microsoft.com/en-us/magazine/mt846655), Dino talked about the subtle details of ASP.Net Core SignalR.
 It is an excellent read, and it covers the topic in a much better and concise manner than I will ever be able to describe.

 In his [latest article](https://msdn.microsoft.com/magazine/mt847189?MC=Vstudio&MC=WebDev&MC=MobileDev&MC=ASPNET&f=255&MSPPError=-2147217396), Dino discussed the various use cases of SignalR.
 If you have been watching the Azure space closely, then you must have noticed that a new service named Azure SignalR Service joined the Azure family.
 I thought of implementing one of the use cases that Dino discussed in the articles using the Azure SignalR Service.